 • Investments valued using valuation techniques that are based on unobservable market data.
 These techniques are determined pursuant to procedures established by the Manager.
-Quantitative information about unobservable inputs and related sensitivity of the fair value measurement are disclosed in the Notes to financial statements - Fund specific information.
+Quantitative information about unobservable inputs and related sensitivity of the fair value measurement are disclosed in the Notes to Financial Statements - Fund Specific Information.

-Additional disclosures relating to transfers between levels and a reconciliation of the beginning and ending balances in Level 3 are also disclosed in the Notes to financial statements - Fund specific information.
+Additional disclosures relating to transfers between levels and a reconciliation of the beginning and ending balances in Level 3 are also disclosed in the Notes to Financial Statements - Fund Specific Information.

-For the periods ended June 30, 2023 and 2022, Level 2 securities consisted of bonds, asset-backed securities, short-term investments, structured notes, investments in underlying funds, common shares acquired pursuant to a private placement and subject to a hold period following the closing date of the purchase, and warrants received in consideration of the private placement purchase.
+For the years ended December 31, 2023 and 2022, Level 2 securities consisted of bonds, asset-backed securities, short-term investments, structured notes, investments in underlying funds other than ETFs and mutual funds, common shares acquired pursuant to a private placement and subject to a hold period following the closing date of the purchase, and warrants received in consideration of the private placement purchase.
 Upon the expiry of the hold period on the common shares, the shares become freely traded and, as such, would be moved from Level 2 to Level 1.
 The warrants would be Level 2 until either the warrant expired, at which time the security would be removed from the Level 2 balance, or the warrant was exercised, at which time the warrant would be converted into a Level 1 common share.
 There were no other material transfers between Level 1 and Level 2 during the years.